MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 ### OIDC configurations

 The Google BigQuery (Azure AD) connector utilizes Azure AD JWT tokens to connect Azure AD-based authentication with Google's Workforce Federation feature.
-Hence, the setup on the authentication side must be OIDC-based set up to align with the Azure AD JWT tokens.
+So, the setup on the authentication side must be an OIDC-based set up to align with the Azure AD JWT tokens.
 Reach out to your Google BigQuery point-of-contact for further information on authentication setup and support on the Google side.

 ### Connecting to Google BigQuery (Azure AD) in Power BI Desktop